| Competition

 to act against anticompetitive conduct in the latter's territory

+that adversely affects the interests of both parties.
 7.10 In recent years the OECD has expanded its "peer review"

 examinations of member countries', and in some cases non-member